xuzhizun/xuzhizun.github.io/_pages/about.md

 Integrated VO for Underwater Vehicles
 ------
-The proposed algorithms fusing data from a camera, a sonar, and a gyroscope, localise underwater vehicles in sparse environments, whilst being at low cost. **A video of the comparisons of our proposed methods(IVO-monocular and IVO Stereo), ORB SLAM2, VINS and OKVIS is given below,**
+The proposed algorithms fusing data from a camera, a sonar, and a gyroscope, localise underwater vehicles in sparse environments, whilst being at low cost.
+Our proposed methods(IVO-monocular and IVO Stereo) outperform the ORB-SLAM2, VINS and OKVIS in underwater sparse environments.
 [![Watch the Video](https://img.youtube.com/vi/C1qkOEcEFiY/0.jpg)](https://www.youtube.com/watch?v=C1qkOEcEFiY)